We’re reader-supported. Posts may contain links that provide a commission at no cost to you. Learn how we make money.

-Emerald and princess cut diamonds are fit for engagement rings and other jewelry, but there are distinctions you should know.
+Emerald and princess cuts are fit for engagement rings and other jewelry, but there are several features that differentiate their appearance and performance.

 The main difference between emerald and princess cut diamonds is emerald cuts have an elongated, rectangular shape and step-cut facets.
 Princess cuts are square with brilliant facets.
-This results in princess cuts having strong light performance compared to the subtle sparkle of emerald cuts.
+So princess cuts having strong light performance compared to the subtle glow of emerald cuts.

 What are Emerald Cut Diamonds?